Alexei Nemov: 2004 Olympics controversy and rule change

 Although injury took its toll, Nemov competed through to the 2004 Athens Olympics, mainly as an anchor for the fledgling Russian team.
 Though unable to defend his all-around title, Nemov's performances brought the house down on high bar in Athens and placed him in the middle of a judging controversy.
 After performing a routine with six release skills in the high bar event final (including four in a row – three variations of Tkatchev releases and a Gienger), the judges posted a score of 9.725, placing him in third position with several athletes still to compete.
-This was actually a fair judging decision because he took a big step on landing which was a two tenths deduction.
 The crowd became unruly on seeing the results and interrupted the competition for almost fifteen minutes.
 Influenced by the crowd's fierce reaction, the judges reevaluated the routine and increased Nemov's score to 9.762, but this did not improve his placement and he finished without a medal.
+The crowd's reaction, even to this new score, was so strong that the next competitor, Paul Hamm, was not given the green light to compete.
+At the request of officials, Nemov stepped onto the podium and gestured to the audience to ask them to quiet down.
+For this act of sportsmanship he received the 2005 Fair Play Award from the International Fair Play Committee.

 This scandal was just the latest of several judging disputes in the competition, such as the scoring controversy involving Korean gymnast Yang Tae-Young, and prompted a major reconstruction of the gymnastics scoring system, which was implemented in 2006.
 The rule changes are credited as having encouraged more acrobatic activity and increasing difficulties on the high bar apparatus seen in later competitions.
 The Russian Olympic Committee later awarded Nemov $40,000 in recognition of his character, and he retired from gymnastics soon after.

 Personal life

 Nemov currently lives in his hometown of Tolyatti with his wife Galina and his son Alexei (born 2000) and his other son Dima (born 2009).

+In 2015, he was awarded the rank of reserve colonel in the Russian Armed Forces by Minister of Defense Sergey Shoigu for his achievements in sports and service to the country.

 In 2022, after the International Gymnastics Federation opened a disciplinary case against Ivan Kuliak for wearing the military symbol "Z" (used by Russian invading forces in Ukraine) at an international gymnastics medal ceremony, Nemov expressed support for him, saying that Kuliak had been "provoked" and that his actions showed "courage".